damaidec/damaidec.github.io/Command-and-control/Infrastructure-setup.md

 Go to VPN settings > routing > **disable should client internet traffic be routed through the VPN?**.
 As of now I cant find a workaround to have this enabled and make the redirector connected as well.
 For the meantime disable it.

+I am thinking of doing split tunnel but, I cant find it on openvpn.

 ![alt text](img2/image-33.png)

 Then try to get another beacon and make sure it connects on the redirector and everthing works fine.